Iloilo Sun Yat Sen High School: Post-war era

 In 1946 student enrollment reached more than 500 resulting in a lack of classrooms.
 A three-storey building was constructed to house the high school students.

 In the spring of 1949, student enrollment reached 670.
 By the request of the parents, a senior high school curriculum was added.
 The student population increased to more than 700.
 An auditorium was added.

 In 1956, a lot of 1800 sq. m. opposite the school along Mapa Street was purchased by the Board of Trustees under the leadership of the Chinese Cantonese Club members of Iloilo City on Aldeguer Street.
 A two-storey wooden structure was erected to accommodate all the high school students.
 Iloilo Union Auto Supply owner, Tung Ah Hua, helped developed the project through the members of the Cantonese Club; the president during that time was Liu Chuk Tan.
 Liu Chuk Tan (Remegio Tse Wing Sr.) was from Thuay San, Guang Dong Province in Mainland China.
-He was the president for Cantonese Club for eight years during the mid-1960s.
+He was the president of the Cantonese Club for eight years during the mid-1960s.
 His secretary was Chiu Yet.

 In 1973, a four-storey building was constructed on the same lot to accommodate more than 1000 students.
 Another imposing four-storey building with an auditorium was inaugurated on the 60th year foundation of the school in 1985.
 At this time Kuo Ching Yuan, who was the principal for almost 50 years, retired.

-The 80s to the present

-SYSHS produced alumni who excelled in academics and sports.
-The school was a constant topnotcher in the national government examinations since the 1960s.
+1980s

 SYSHS was champion in several PRISAA and national sports meets.

 In 1962, SYSHS placed first among all private and public schools in Western Visayas and 14th place nationwide in the national government examination for high school graduating students.
 In the 2000 NSAT examination, SYSHS placed second in Western Visayas and 19th place nationwide.

+1990s

+Juanito "Tarzan" Lee Sio (SIO SUY LIONG) was elected Chairman of the Board in 1994, but died of illness on February 15, 1994.